stheren/SmartKeyboard/README.md

 So now we can speak why I continue this project.
 Because when you are boring at work I want to allow you to play with my application.
 For the moment you can only play with a copy of the game "Place" but I will add more games in the future.

-### How to use SmartFish ?

-You can download the latest version of SmartFish [here](https://github.com/stheren/SmartFish/releases/latest)

-Download the JAR file

-And launch it !